congmingyige/congmingyige.github.io/index.md

-Personal Home Page of Guanbin Chen
+Personal Home Page Of Guanbin Chen

 ### Introduction
 Guanbin Chen currently studies at the Britton Chance Research Center for Biomedical Photonics, Huazhong University of Science and Technology.
 He does research in Algorithms and Neuroscience.